BarnabyIngrid/its_the_readMe_4_Me/README.md

 ## :wave: Description:
-<p> For this project the "Its the ReadMe 4 Me" Generator was created for an at scale professional readMe generation to smooth your projects
+<p> For this project the "Its the ReadMe 4 Me" Generator is an at scale approach to professional readMe generation to equip your projects
-need along.
+needs for repo structure.
 This ReadMe generator was created by using NodeJS and Inquirer (an NPM product)

 </p>